kobudnik/snip-snip/README.md

 If you would like to use an alternative username, password, or container name with your PostgreSQL service, please pass an environment variable named **PG_URI** to the snip_app service providing a new connection string in the format:
 **postgres://username:password@container_name:5432/snip_db**

-<br />Similarly, if you would like to use a different container name for your Redis service, pass in an environment variable to the snip_app service named: **REDIS_CLIENT** with the name of your Redis container.
+Similarly, if you would like to use a different container name for your Redis service, pass in an environment variable to the snip_app service named: **REDIS_CLIENT** with the name of your Redis container.

 <!-- CONTRIBUTING -->